TimotheeMathieu/guix-env/README.md

 - I do not share the home directory, by default the only directory shared are the current directory and its children (default from guix shell).
 - I use the Filesystem Hierarchy Standard (FHS) emulator of guix shell to populate /bin and /lib apropriately for some python compatibility.
 - I use a poetry cache specific to guix-env environments.
 It is shared among the guix envs but not with the host system.
+- I added a channel file with the guix channel in which I made the last working test so if there is something wronggoing on, try to use this channel file, it should work then.

 ## TODO